niss10/IS-698-FL-Project/README.md

 **Step 4: Run FL with All Features**

-- Open fedcollab_fl_all_features.py in Google Colab.
+- Open fedcollab_fl_all_features.ipynb in Google Colab.
 - Follow the instruction to install depenaciy and setup environment
 - Upload preprocessed_dataset.csv.
 - Run the notebook to: